spinners and knitters

 Arte-Aymara brings together several hundred artisans.
 It has a cooperative structure, and endeavors to preserve and promote the native Aymara culture in many ways, including the fair trade of handicrafts.
 The members transform alpaca fibre according to the customs and traditions of their ancestors.
 Spinning alpaca fibre and hand knitting are an integral part of their daily lives.
-The vast majority of artisans have their own alpaca herd (from 100 to 200 animals).
+The vast majority of artisans have their own herd and they do all stages of production from alpaca breeding to the finished product.

 Arte-Aymara comprises 9 communities uniting over 300 artisans;